 The field of technology and language learning is well served by existing research journals.
 However, telecollaboration and virtual exchange are driven in the first place by energetic and creative practitioners from interdisciplinary fields, whose work is often less well served by existing journals.
 This journal will provide a peer-reviewed outlet for systematic reports and careful reflection on innovative work in the field.
 Contributions are intended to function as inspiration for other practitioners and researchers, but also as a starting-point for further theoretical dialogue.

 By focusing on practice reports, the editors aim:

 - to recognise practice as the core of the telecollaborative community of practice;

 - to build up a corpus of reports on telecollaborative practice which may (i) inspire further work, and (ii) provide a resource for further research;

-- through the expert responses, to encourage the practitioner-contributors to pursue research paths.
+- to encourage the practitioner-contributors to pursue research paths through the expert responses.

-Frequency: The journal will initially appear in two or three issues per year.
+Frequency: The journal will initially appear on a rolling basis.
 The UniCollaboration first and second research officers will be the general editors, while each issue will be edited by at least two other members of the publications team.

 Keynote Articles: Keynote contributions have wide latitude as to their form, style, and content.
 The key requirement is that they should have a broader, synthesising focus than regular research papers or practice reports.
 Appropriate formats include, but are not limited to: state-of-the-art articles, meta-analyses, innovative theoretical perspectives, and programmatic essays.
 A keynote article should be a maximum of 8,000 words in length.